-- 26 EFRAG has assessed the priority of the 22 projects suggested in the RFI.
-In addition, EFRAG also identified a number of additional projects which were not included in the IASB's RFI (or included with a substantially different scope than the one suggested by EFRAG). - 27 EFRAG has heard from its constituents that there is less need for new projects but more attention is to be given to maintenance and understandability of existing standards.
+- 3227 EFRAG has assessed the priority of the 22 projects suggested in the RFI.
+In addition, EFRAG also identified a number of additional projects which were not included in the IASB's RFI (or included with a substantially different scope than the one suggested by EFRAG). - 33 EFRAG is seeking the views of respondents about its priority assignments presented in Attachments A and B to this letter. - Attachment A identifies a list of 13 projects tentatively considered by EFRAG's to have high priority.
+Among these 13 projects, EFRAG has assessed that EFRAG has heard from its constituents that there is less need for new projects but more attention is to be given to maintenance and understandability of existing standards.
 Also, in selecting new projects, more attention is given to the capacity of the IASB's stakeholders, a capacity that is constrained by the emergence of sustainability reporting.
-For these reasons, EFRAG suggests only a limited number of high priority projects to the IASB. - 28 EFRAG considers the following projects as high priority projects (in alphabetical order): - (a) Connecting financial and sustainability reporting, starting from climate (see paragraphs 34 to 40 for the proposed scope, including pollutant pricing mechanisms) (large project); - (b) Crypto assets-liabilities (medium project); - (c) Discontinued operations and disposal groups (medium project); - (d) Intangibles (large project) - (e) Statement of cash flows and related matters (large project); and - (f) Variable and contingent consideration (medium project). - 29 EFRAG notes that the projects that received the biggest support from its European constituents are connecting financial and sustainability reporting, crypto-assets and liabilities and intangibles.
+For these reasons, EFRAG suggests only a limited number of high priority projects to the IASB. - 3429 EFRAG considers the following six projects should be given the highest priority (projects are presented as high priority projects (in alphabetical order): - (a) Connecting financial and sustainability reporting, starting from climate-related financial implications[§]; (see paragraph 42 to 48 for the proposed scope, including pollutant pricing mechanisms) (large project); - (b) Crypto- assets-and related transactions;-liabilities (medium project); - (c) Discontinued operations and disposal groups (medium project); - (d) Intangibles (large project) - (e) Statement of cash flows and related matters (large project); and